Beyond Discreteness: Sample Complexity Analysis of Straight-Through Estimator for 1-bit Quantization: Abstract

 \section{Abstract}

 Training quantized neural networks requires addressing the non-differentiable and discrete nature of the underlying optimization problem.
-To tackle this challenge, the straight-through estimator (STE) has become the most widely adopted heuristic, allowing backpropagation through discrete operations by introducing surrogate gradients.
-However, its theoretical properties remain largely unexplored, with few existing works simplifying the analysis by assuming an infinite amount of training data.
-In contrast, this work presents the first finite-sample analysis of STE in the context of neural network quantization.
+To tackle this challenge, the straight-through estimator (STE) has become the most widely adopted heuristic, allowing backpropagation through discrete operations by introducing biased yet valid surrogate gradients.
+However, its theoretical properties remain largely unexplored, with few existing analyses focus on the generalization error by assuming an infinite amount of training data.
+In contrast, this work presents the first sample complexity analysis of STE in the context of neural network quantization.
 Our theoretical results highlight the critical role of sample size in the success of STE, a key insight absent from existing studies.
-Specifically, by analyzing the quantization-aware training of a two-layer neural network with binary weights and activations, we derive the sample complexity bound in terms of the data dimensionality that guarantees the convergence of STE-based optimization to the global minimum.
-Moreover, in the presence of label noises, we uncover an intriguing recurrence property of STE-gradient method, where the iterate repeatedly escape from and return to the optimal binary weights.
-Our analysis leverages tools from compressed sensing and dynamical systems theory.
+Specifically, by analyzing the quantization-aware training of a two-layer neural network with binary weights and activations, we derive the sample complexity bounds in terms of the data dimensionality that guarantee the convergence of STE-based optimization to the global minimum for both ergodic and non-ergodic analyses.
+Moreover, in the presence of label noises, we prove an intriguing recurrence property of STE-gradient method, where the iterate repeatedly escape from and return to the optimal binary weights.
+Finally, we empirically demonstrate that STE fails for general non-Gaussian data but its effectiveness can be restored through normalization, underscoring its practical importance in effective quantization.